rphlr/42-Evals/README.md

 | [CPP09](./Rank04/CPP_Modules/CPP09)  | ✅     |

 </div>

+# Contributing
+I welcome contributions to this repository.
+If you'd like to add an evaluation form for a project or improve an existing form, please follow these steps:

+1. Fork the repository
+2. Clone your fork to your local machine
+3. Update a correction or add one
+4. Commit the changes with a descriptive message
+5. Push the changes to your fork
+6. Submit a pull request

+# Using the Forms
+The forms can be used by students to assess the performance of each of their project.
+They provide a standardized way of evaluating the projects and provide a basis for constructive feedback.
+To use the forms, simply fill in the sections for comments and grading.

+# Language
+The forms are in french for now but I will post english version as soon as possible.

 # Feedback
 If you have any feedback or suggestions for improvement, please open an issue or submit a pull request.
 I'd love to hear from you!